 One of the most likely causes of persistent heel pain is plantar fasciitis, an inflammation of the connective tissue that runs along the soles of your feet.
-If you have symptoms of plantar fasciitis, board-qualified podiatrist Patrick Levine, DPM, of Elite Foot and Ankle in Burbank, California, can help.
-Dr. Levine excels in using conservative treatments to resolve heel pain, but if you need surgery, he is also one of the best-trained foot and ankle surgeons in the Los Angeles area.
+If you have symptoms of plantar fasciitis, Dr. Emily Chau of Elite Foot and Ankle in Burbank, California, can help.
+Dr. Chau excels in using conservative treatments to resolve heel pain, but if you need surgery, he is also one of the best-trained foot and ankle surgeons in the Los Angeles area.
 Call Elite Foot and Ankle today to find out more or book an appointment using the online form.

 Plantar fasciitis is a troublesome disorder that affects the heel of your foot.
 The plantar fascia is a belt of tough, elastic tissue that stretches from your heel to your toes.
 It supports the arch in your foot.
 Plantar fasciitis develops because of inflammation in the plantar fascia.

 People who have plantar fasciitis frequently describe the pain as being worse when getting out of bed in the morning or after they’ve been sitting for long periods.
 After a few minutes of moving, the pain decreases because exercise stretches the fascia.
 In some cases, while the pain subsides with physical activity, it returns if you spend a long time on your feet.

 Plantar fasciitis typically develops in people who have problems with their arches, either flatfeet or high-arched feet.
 Wearing non-supportive footwear, especially if you often walk on hard, flat surfaces, can lead to plantar fasciitis.
 Being overweight or obese and overuse of your feet can also make you more likely to develop plantar fasciitis.